 Best Orthotics for Hypermobility – Improve Your Child’s Stability and Reduce Fatigue and Pain!

 Has your child been diagnosed with hypermobility leading your medical professional to recommend orthotics?
 Children with hypermobility tend to have stability issues and experience fatigue, foot pain, and leg pain.
-Several studies have shown that about 10% – 15% of children have hypermobile joints.
-The best orthotics for hypermobility will help align your child’s feet by improving your child’s walking gait and overall posture.
+The first seven years of a child’s life are often referred to as the “golden years of treatment opportunity.”
+During this time, permanent structural changes of the foot and lower extremity may be relatively easy to obtain with treatments such as supportive shoes and orthotics.
+The orthotics I recommend for hypermobility can help align your child’s feet by improving your child’s walking gait and overall posture.

 Assisting Kids with Hypermobility – Over a Decade of Experience